acfromspace/academia/CS570_Assignment_3/README.md

 A C program that acts as an alarm clock while providing the the time to the user.

 ### To Compile:
-Change directory to "a3", type "make"
+Change directory to "a3", type "make".

 ### To Clean:
-Change directory to "a3", type "make clean"
+Change directory to "a3", type "make clean".

 ### To Operate:
-Change directory to "a3", type "tevent TIME_IN_SECONDS"
+Change directory to "a3", type "tevent TIME_IN_SECONDS".

 ### Design decisions:
 We designed according to the homework.
 There was some difficulty with the wording of the assignment versus a non-extraneous way to complete the assignment.

 ### Extra features:
-N/A
+N/A.

 ### Known bugs:
 While program functions, the user can still interact with the terminal.